Dvergar/PODStream/README.md

 PODStream
 =========

-PODStream will serialize and deserialize your fields from/to a `ByteArray`..
+PODStream will serialize and deserialize your fields from/to `BytesInput` / `BytesOutput`.

 Given a position class such as: